anki-code/xonsh-cheatsheet/README.md

 chmod +x xonsh
 ./xonsh

-# Then if you don’t have Python on your host, you may want to get it from AppImage by running:
+# Then if you don’t have Python on your host, you can acccess it from AppImage by running:
 $PATH = [$APPDIR + '/usr/bin'] + $PATH
 python -m pip install tqdm --user  # the `tqdm` package will be installed to ~/.local/ import tqdm